PinelopiM/ProjectCO2/README-ProjectCO2.txt

 Analysis
 The analysis was performed at two steps.
 Firstly, several data preprocessing steps were performed; the code for this can be found in the Jupyter Source file with the name "CO2_data preprocessing.ipynb" and the resulting data can be found in the file "CO2_2019_preprocessed.csv" in the folder "Data".
 These data can be directly introduced to the second step of the analysis, which is the application of Machine Learning algorithms.
 The code for this part of the analysis can be found in the file "CO2 project_Machine Learning models.ipynb".

+Note: This project was completed as part of the requirements for certification by DataScientest.
+The code provided in this repository represents only a portion of the total project code output, primarily authored by Pinelopi Moutesidi.